 Step 2: Connect your simulated offices into the WAN cloud

-You should plan on having two small switches or hubs available for your test environment.
+You should on having two small switches or hubs available for your test environment.
 One will be used to provide connectivity for all test computers at your simulated branch office, and one will be used to predict all the test computers at your simulated headquarters location.
 Connect one port from each switch to one of the two Ethernet ports in your WAN simulator.

 The WAN simulator will generally also function as an IP router so that, like in the real world, the headquarter's site and the remote office will exist on different IP sub-networks.

 For testing purposes, you need only basic Layer 2 switch/hub functionality, so any small device will work.
 A hub is frequently a better choice for this kind of test, because with hubs, all traffic can be seen on all ports.
 This makes it easy to plug in a network analyzer to watch all that is going on at the frame and packet levels of your traffic.
 Fast Ethernet connectivity is fine for your test; Gigabit Ethernet is not necessary.
 Just remember, whatever you use, you must provide separate LAN connectivity for each “side” of the connection.